Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.90

 Catalpa bignoides unexpectedly surprised us again.
-Its inflorescences began to blossom as early as in the end of the first week of June and… continue to flower till now (Fig. 91).
-As we can see, the photo of the flowering Catalpa is taken on June 23, 2008.
-We could understand the fact when Catalpa’s inflorescences had a lot of still closed buds in the beginning of June, but the fact that two weeks later there are a great number of flowering inflorescences with buds among Ca-talpa’s raging green leaves is very surprising (Fig. 92)!
-And this happens despite the fact that the flowers which began to blossom were blown off by blasts of wind during several summer thunder-showers with thunderstorms and lightnings.
+It began to blossom as early as the end of the first week of June and… continued to flower till now (Fig. 91).
+As we can see, the photo of the flowering Catalpa was taken on June 23, 2008.
+We could understand the inflorescences having a lot of still closed buds at the beginning of June, but the fact that two weeks later there are a great number of flowering inflorescences with buds among the Catalpa’s raging green leaves is very surprising (Fig. 92)!
+And this is happening despite the fact that the flowers which began to blossom were blown off by blasts of wind during several summer rainstorms with thunder and lightning.

-Each thunderstorm left an amazing carpet of flowers of divine odour under Catalpas.
-Every single flower from Catalpa’s inflorescence is of amazing beauty and internal harmony and, besides, extraordinarily large for this plant (Fig. 93 and Fig. 94)!
+Each thunderstorm left an amazing carpet of flowers, divinely scented, under the Catalpas.
+Every single flower from each Catalpa’s inflorescence is of amazing beauty and internal harmony, besides being extraordinarily large for this plant (Fig. 93 and Fig. 94)!

 Catalpa blossoming